MZaf/opendax-hummingbot-algo-trading/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hbot](http://localhost:3000/api/hbot).
-This endpoint can be added/edited in `pages/api/hbot.js`.
+TODO: [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/*](https://www.liquiddex.io).
+This endpoint can be added/edited in `pages/api/`.

-TODO: Login [API route](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hbot](http://localhost:3000/api/auth/email).
+TODO: Hummingbot [API route](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hbot](https://www.liquiddex.io).
 This endpoint can be added/edited in `pages/api/hbot.js`.

 ## Deploy on DigitalOcean